Benymean/alfred-local-pi-llm/README.md

 ## Engineering Notes

-Alfred is being developed like a real product prototype, not just a one-off demo:
+Alfred is being developed like a real product prototype:

 - Hardware health checks are scripted.
 - Software smoke tests are scripted.